amazon-riverbgc/TROCAS/MissingDataInventory.md

 ### General issues, by sensor type
 #### EXO Sonde
+- Conductivity needs to be added to the binned-merged file.
 - Dates are reversed (YYYY-DD-MM vs YYYY-MM-DD) in some files.
 In TROCAS 6, see "2017-05-01" vs "2017-01-05"
 - Files don't always have the same set of columns.
 I've added a mechanism to exclude manually added "extra" columns.
 But this doesn't necessarily fix all issues related to modified columns
 - A variety of datetime columns occur, apparently added manually and sometimes including duplicate column names.
 Columns sometimes include one actually called `datetime` (and `Datetime`), which collides with the `datetime` name I was using for the final, processed column name.
 I renamed that column to `date_time`.